 Taxibeat is a company with an amazing product DNA.
 The founding team has an engineering background and marketing was not given the proper attention/investment in the beginning.
 Had it been for another product, that low focus in marketing could have been worrisome.
 In the case of Taxibeat the product had wouaoued customers, gained very strong virality and therefore we still experienced solid growth.
 However, had we focused on marketing earlier we could have grown sooner and more.
 Not all startups have the luck of exciting consumers and thus getting viral growth as Taxibeat did.
 Even if a product is amazing (and obviously having an amazing product is a prerequisite for success) and sells on its own, marketing should be used to amplify the effect and drive growth sooner.
-Higher growth, apart for a sexier fundraising story, also helps with runway by reduced monthly burn.
+Higher growth, apart from a sexier fundraising story, also helps with runway by reduced monthly burn.

 Concluding, Taxibeat is a huge success for an ecosystem that had few startup champions up to now.
-We should celebrate the success but we should also heed and spread the lessons so that we prepare future founders achieve successful results more efficiently.
+We should celebrate the success but we should also heed and spread the lessons so that we prepare future founders to achieve successful results more efficiently.

-Working on easier access to funding, launching internationally soon but at a pace and growing the team capabilities on all functions are some of the lessons learnt along the journey.
+Working on easier access to funding, launching internationally soon but at a pace, and growing the team capabilities on all functions are some of the lessons learnt along the journey.

 Best of success!

 Attention!
 This investment falls outside AFM supervision.
 No licence and no prospectus required for this activity!